- First Committee of the General Assembly: Disarmament and International Security

 We support the United Nations Interim Administrative Mission in Kosovo, and the tasks that they have set upon themselves.
 The people of Kosovo need security, and assistance to rebuild their homes and infrastructures.
 UNMIK has also devoted itself to advancing the establishment of autonomy and self-government within Kosovo.

 With so many tasks at hand, it is no surprise that the costs and expenditures for such a project would be very costly and complicated.
 We believe that in order for the mission to continue receiving funds, and if necessary, to request additional funds, they must continue to provide accurate and accountable financial reports of all activities.
 An independent audit should also be employed.
 Through this, the necessary funds can be effectively distributed.

 II.
 Natural Disaster Mitigation

-I. Review of the Declaration and Programme of Action of the International Conference of Population and Development
+II.
+Review of the Declaration and Programme of Action of the International Conference on Population and Development

-IV.
-Strengthening cooperation between the World Bank and the Economic and Social Council
+III.
+Strengthening Cooperation between the World Bank and the Economic and Social Council

 We strongly agree that there should be a greater level of cooperation between the World Bank and the Economic and Social Council.
 There is widespread poverty in every nation and these two organizations together could drastically change the position of the poor.
 In order for these two organizations to work together certain changes need to be enacted.
 Since the World Bank has focused more on macro-economic development and ECOSOC on micro-economic development, the cooperation between the two would allow greater discourse; perhaps one method of aiding development could help the other.